dgaydukov/cert-aws/sa/README.md

 https://real-logic.co.uk/about.html (videos by Martin Thompson) https://www.thorntech.com/2018/09/user-authentication-alb-cognito
 ----------------------------------------------------------------------------------------------
-* use spot instance to handle sqs, when get termination notification, stop requesting new messages from queue, finish processing remaining messages and quit
-* create sqs queue and spot fleet that monitory queue, run spot fleet based on queue load, shut down fleet if queue is empty
++ create sqs queue and spot fleet that monitory queue, run spot fleet based on queue load, shut down fleet if queue is empty (https://aws.amazon.com/blogs/compute/dynamic-scaling-with-ec2-spot-fleet/)
-+ add asg ec2 based on number of messages in sqs
 + create custom cloudwatch metric and alarm based on this metric
 + create template with both cloudwatch & aws budget cost alarms (when your usage above 1$ and 5$)
 + s3 call lambda(custom api) when file is updated